 Day 7: Queen Elizabeth National Park (1B, 1L, 1D)

-Embark on a morning game drive for more wildlife viewing inside the park.
+Embark on a morning wildlife safari drive for more wildlife viewing inside the park.
 In the afternoon, take a boat cruise on the Kazinga Channel to view hippos and birds, and, with a bit of luck, elephants or cats.